Stop the war

 One of the most important ThingsBoard features is the ability to create end-user dashboards.
 Each Customer User should see his own devices and should not be able to see devices or any other data that belongs to a different customer.

-We have already created a Device (see Step 1), and a Dashboard (see Step 3).
+We have already created the Device (see Step 1), the Dashboard and added widgets to it (see Step 3).
 Now it’s time to create a Customer and a Customer User and make sure they will have access to the device’s data and the dashboard.
 There are two options for how Tenant Administrator can give access to a certain Entity (Device, Dashboard, Asset, etc.) for a Customer:

 Step 7.1 Create a customer